EURODEO/e-soh-kpis/conclusion/conclusion.md

 # conclusion

 Do we need this section?
+NO - can be removed 26-04-2023